thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 # Loader specific arguments
-    Those arguments can be set at cli time but can also be used when using recursive filetype combination to have arguments specific to a loader.
+    Those arguments can be set at cli time but can also be used when using recursive_paths filetype combination to have arguments specific to a loader.
 They apply depending on the value of `--filetype`.
     An unexpected argument for a given filetype will result in a crash.